Skip to main content

 If you bring your large bottles of body wash, shampoo, conditioner, face wash, etc., there's a good chance not everything will fit, or you will be stuck bringing your bottles into the shower when it is your turn.

 For that reason, you should refrain from bringing full-size products and pick up some silicone travel bottles for your next cruise vacation.
-They are also be reused on future trips!
+They can also be reused on future trips!

 19. Decorate your stateroom's door